Jah-On/Ultimate-Connect-4/README.md

   * Install numpy via `python3 -m pip install numpy`
   * Install dearpygui if using the Connect4.py file via `python3 -m pip install dearpygui`
   * Download whichever file you want and run `python3 Connect4.py` or `python3 server.py` respectively.
+  * There is an Over The Air version that runs the code straight from GitHub.
+Always up-to date and less code on disk.
+Download and run `python3 Connect4-OTA.py`
   * Enjoy!